-- Engage in climate discussions in a constructive manner to represent wheat growers' interests. - Engage with the USDA, EPA, and FDA to ensure that regulation of new technology is science-based and does not negatively impact affordability for growers. - Fight against regulations which place undue burden on wheat producers. - Work collaboratively with industry to protect and secure use of crop protection products. - Protect wheat growers' use of EPA approved crop protection tools and defend against unscientific attacks on that ability. - Oppose the Waters of the United States regulation that was issued on December 30, 2022

-- Lead wheat research advocacy on Capitol Hill. - Maintain reliable access to cost-effective crop protection tools for wheat growers
+- Engage with the USDA, EPA, and FDA to ensure that regulation of new technology is science based and does not negatively impact affordability for growers. - Fight against regulations which place undue burden on wheat producers. - Work collaboratively with industry to protect and secure reliable and affordable access to crop protection products. - Protect wheat growers' use of EPA approved crop protection tools and defend against unscientific attacks on that ability. - Oppose the Waters of the United States regulation that was issued on December 30, 2022. - Maintain and improve tax policy for agricultural producers as Congress consider tax legislation in 2025. - Lead wheat research advocacy on Capitol Hill. - Maintain reliable access to cost-effective crop protection tools for wheat growers.